Trump Offers Meeting With China's Xi To Resolve 'Hong Kong Problem'

 Trump's apparent offer on Hong Kong comes after a similar remark he made in June about India and Pakistan regarding their dispute over Kashmir.

-Trump said Indian Prime Minster Narendra Modi had asked him to mediate the Kashmir dispute.
-The Indian government quickly disputed the president.
+Trump said Indian Prime Minister Narendra Modi had asked him to mediate the Kashmir dispute.
+The Indian government quickly disputed that.

-Earlier this month, India, which controls part of Kashmir, revoked the province's decades-old special status, arrested hundreds of local politicians and cut off internet and telephone service there.
+Earlier this month, India, which controls part of Kashmir, revoked the province's decades-old special status, arrested hundreds of local politicians and cut off Internet and telephone service there.
 Pakistan has reacted with anger, saying India's actions could eventually lead to war.